Diamonds in the Ruff

 Shy or cautious personalities - if you picked a puppy to was slow to approach or took time to warm up, you need extra positive socialization opportunities.

 Genetically aloof breeds.
 If the breed standard says "aloof with strangers" or "one person dog", you need EXTRA socialization.

 Puppies whose parents (especially mom) were uncomfortable with strangers.
-(Puppies learn by observation.
-Mother's prenatal stress can affect puppies in the womb.)
+Puppies learn by observation.
+Studies have shown that a mother's prenatal stress can affect puppies in the womb.

 Is your puppy too young or your vet hasn't signed off to begin classes?